willief/Rewards_plotting/README.md

   ```bash
   */10 * * * * /bin/bash $HOME/resources.sh >> $HOME/resources.log 2>&1
   ```
   This job will take a snapshot of your node/nodes resources and rewards balance every 10 minutes.
-The data will be appended to `resources.log`, and any errors will be logged to `resources_errors.log`.
+The data will be appended to `resources.log`.

 ### 3. Graph Generation